Explainable AI needs formalization: Towards using XAI for well-defined purposes

-\paragraph*{Theoretical analysis of XAI correctness} Recent insightful theoretical analyses have shown systematic failure modes of XAI methods within respective mathematical frameworks \citep{sixtWhenExplanationsLie2020b, bilodeauImpossibilityTheoremsFeature2024a}.
-Once formal notions of explanation correctness become part of such frameworks, XAI methods can be formally analyzed with respect to these. \citet{kindermansLearningHowExplain2017} and \citet{wilming2023theoretical} have analyzed popular feature attribution methods and found that many do not fulfill the statistical association property property in the presence of correlated noise.
-Such research can identify theoretical shortcomings and guide the development of improved methods.
+\paragraph*{\revi{Development and theoretical analysis of XAI algorithms}} \revi{Given formal problem or requirement specifications, it becomes possible to theoretically analyze existing XAI algorithms with respect to established formal criteria.
+This has led to the identification of various undesired properties and systematic failure modes of existing XAI methods \citep[e.g.,][]{sixtWhenExplanationsLie2020b, bilodeauImpossibilityTheoremsFeature2024a}.
+Kindermans et al.~\cite{kindermansLearningHowExplain2017}, Wilming et al.~\cite{wilming2023theoretical}m, Frye et al.~\cite{fryeAsymmetricShapleyValues2020}, and Martin and Haufe~\cite{martin2026cc} analyzed popular feature attribution methods and found that many do not fulfill the SAP property in general.
+Such analyses can help to identify theoretical shortcomings and guide the development of novel, improved methods.}

+\revi{Similarly, it may be possible to devise algorithms that meet formal criteria.
+The Pattern approach \citep{haufe2014interpretation} relates a fitted linear model univariately to each individual input feature, thereby avoiding possible misinterpretations due to correlated features.
+Pattern can consequently be shown to correctly reject suppressor variables in the studied Examples A and B. Recent generalizations such as PatternGAM \citep{clarkcorrecting2025} and PatternLocal \citep{gyolbeminimizing2025} extend the Pattern concept to non-linear models and have shown performance gains in empirical benchmarks involving non-linear data \citep{clark2024xai}.
+These feature attribution methods fulfill the SAP under well-defined conditions, thereby ensuring that features with high attribution represent sensible starting points, if not solutions, for a variety of popular explanation goals.}